Troubleshooting

 4. Read the warning and click Unregister.

-5. Claim the device from CDO in region 2.
+5. Claim the device from Security Cloud Control in region 2.

-6. In Firewall device manager, go to System Settings > Cloud Services and select the Auto-enroll with Tenancy from Cisco Defense Orchestrator option and click Register.
-The device maps to the new tenant that belongs to the new region and CDO onboards the device.
+6. In Firewall device manager, go to System Settings > Cloud Services and select the Auto-enroll with Tenancy from Security Cloud Control option and click Register.
+The device maps to the new tenant that belongs to the new region and Security Cloud Control onboards the device.

 Case 2: You don't have access to the tenant that owns the device.